github-early-access/generate-build-provenance/README.md

    permissions:
      id-token: write
      contents: write
-     packages: write
    ```

    The `id-token` permission gives the action the ability to mint the OIDC token
    necessary to request a Sigstore signing certificate.
-The `contents` and
+The `contents`
-   `packages` permissions are necessary to persist the attestation.
+   permission is necessary to persist the attestation.

    > **NOTE**: The set of required permissions will be refined in a future
    > release.